GriffithUniLibrary/redcap-intro/docs/07-advanced/02-panel-integration.md

 ### Add a single field to record completions

-REDCap doesn't give us a way to access the number of completed surveys while we a survey is running.
+REDCap doesn't give us a way to access the number of completed surveys while a survey is running.
 Instead, we are going to count completions manually in order to set the quota.

 1. Open the main research survey instrument
 2. Create a new field with the variable name `completed`.